To Roth or Not

 Roth conversions make sense for Clients with certain income, tax bracket, and portfolio composition circumstances.
 Below are a few examples:

-• In this case, the Roth conversion is often used to ‘fill up’ the marginal tax bracket the Client is currently in.
-In other words, it is most advantageous to convert an amount that will use up the rest of the current marginal tax bracket the client is in without popping him/her over into the next marginal tax bracket.
+- In this case, the Roth conversion is often used to ‘fill up’ the marginal tax bracket the Client is currently in.
+In other words, it is most advantageous to convert an amount that will use up the rest of the current marginal tax bracket the client is in without popping them over into the next marginal tax bracket.

-• For example, the 2021 10% marginal tax bracket for clients Married Filing Jointly ranges between $0 and $19,900 in taxable income.
-If a Client expected to only have $10,000 in taxable income, it might make sense to do a Roth conversion, but ONLY convert an amount up to the top of the 10% bracket, or $9,900.
+- For example, 2024 10% marginal tax bracket for clients Married Filing Jointly ranges between $0 and $23,200 in taxable income.
+If a client expected to only have $10,000 in taxable income, it might make sense to do a Roth conversion, but only convert an amount up to the top of the 10% bracket, or about $13,000.

 How will I know if a Roth conversion might be appropriate for me?